 The PICU aims to provide a coordinated approach for improving the quality and safety of care for critically ill pediatric patients at N.C.
 Children's Hospital.
 The PICU Clinical Operations group, comprised of physician leaders, nurse managers, pediatric respiratory therapy manager, infection control nurse liaisons and case managers, meets monthly to oversee a variety of education, quality and patient safety initiatives.
 A larger multidisciplinary advisory group meets quarterly to review team progress, address issues impeding progress and share lessons learned.

-Measures related to our goals of eliminating hospital-acquired infections and implementing patient- and family-centered care are followed by the N.C.
-Children's Center for Clinical Excellence.
-For more information on how we are improving our care, we encourage you to visit their website.
+Measures related to our goals of eliminating hospital-acquired infections and implementing patient- and family-centered care are followed by the UNC Department of Pediatrics Quality and Safety Program For more information on how we are improving our care, we encourage you to visit their website.